Also, download other ArmyADP.com Apps like PMCS, AR 670-1 and the ADP/ADRP subjects study guide.

 A: “Quid pro quo” is a Latin term meaning "this for that."

-36. Q.Para 7-6 What are some examples of Quid pro quo?
+36. Q.Para 7-6 What are five examples of Quid pro quo?

 A: Demanding Sexual Favors in Exchange for